bevyengine/bevy-website/content/learn/book/control-flow/lifecycle-events.md

 }
 ```

-By deriving the `component` attribute on `MyComponent` and pointing to the function that should be run when `MyComponent` is modified, we can ensure that our lifecycle event is ran every time `MyComponent` is added.
+By deriving the `component` attribute on `MyComponent` and pointing to the function that should be run when `MyComponent` is modified, we can ensure that our lifecycle event is run every time `MyComponent` is added.
 Using an attribute can also be further extended through closures if we want to avoid repeating similar code:

 ```rust